Resources for Scholarship Administering Faculty and Staff

 If you are a WMU faculty or staff member and are looking for financial aid documents and information, you've come to the right place.
 Financial aid is a process governed by federal, state and University regulations.
 If you are working with a student who has questions about financial aid, please refer them to our website.

 For customer service, encourage students to call Bronco Express at (269) 387-6000.
-Bronco Express sees students on a walk-in basis and will make appointments for students who need to see a Financial Services Specialist.
-Bronco Express is located on the lower level of the Bernhard Center.
+Bronco Express sees students on a drop-in basis and will make appointments for students who need to see a Financial Services Specialist.
+Bronco Express is located within the Student Financial Aid office in the Faunce Student Services building.

 WMU Undergraduate Scholarship Awarding guidelines

 University staff that administer scholarships are encouraged to familiarize themselves with the WMU Undergraduate Scholarship Awarding Guidelines to ensure an understanding of processing of institutional scholarships.